loeeeee/wiki-search/README.md

 | `--limit N` | Stop after processing N articles (smoke tests). |

 Notes:
-- This command always drops data at start by calling `clean_db` (non-interactive, fastest drop+recreate on SQLite).
+- This command always drops data at start by calling `clean_db` (non-interactive, optimized for the database backend).
 - It no longer performs decompression, checkpointing, signal handling, or profiling.
 - Internal link resolution (both from_article via page_id and to_article via title) happens automatically at the end.